 - What else should I know about the visa application process?

-- Are US territories included in the international definition?
+- Are US Territories and Tribal Nations included in the definition of "international"?

 - Can the funds be used to support travel of international performance groups across the US, including Chicago?